mhanuz/Django_React_BoilerPlate/README.md

 # Django_React_BoilerPlate
-intigration of django and react
+intigration of django and react with production folder

 ---
 ## Reactjs